elenderg/PAL-1000/instruções de compilação.md

 `If the compiler's abort flag is set, exit.`

-`If the term's variable is nil, abort with "_Invalid 'then', I don't understand the variable '_" then the term's phrase then "_'._" and the rider; exit.`
+`If the term's variable is nil, abort with "Invalid 'then', I don't understand the variable '_" then the term's phrase then "_'._" and the rider; exit.`

-`Add an intermediate given "_string_" and the rider's token's first.`
+`Add an intermediate given "string_" and the rider's token's first.`

 `Add the put or convert fragments given the expression's variable and the intermediate and the rider's token's first.`

 `Convert the term for concatenation given the rider.`

-`Add several fragments given "_append_" and the term's variable and "_to_" and the intermediate and the rider's token's first.`
+`Add several fragments given "append_" and the term's variable and "_to_" and the intermediate and the rider's token's first.`

 `Put the intermediate into the expression's variable.`